 We can only maximize our success as a region when we fully address existing inequities and fully demonstrate positive outcomes.
-In order to drive positive transformative actions in our community as they relate to transportation, the equity planning work group proposed SRTC https://ofm.wa.gov/sites/default/files/public/shr/Diversity/SubCommit/DEIGlossaryofEquityRelatedTerms.pdf.
+In order to drive positive transformative actions in our community as they relate to transportation, the equity planning work group proposed SRTC commitment to pursuing the recommendations listed in this document.
+Through this effort, https://ofm.wa.gov/sites/default/files/public/shr/Diversity/SubCommit/DEIGlossaryofEquityRelatedTerms.pdf.